Update: March 30, 2021 (original release date: September 19, 2020)

-National Gallery of Art Celebrates Revolutionary Female Photographers in Groundbreaking Exhibition on View February 14 through May 31, 2021
+National Gallery of Art Celebrates Revolutionary Female Photographers in Groundbreaking Exhibition on View October 31, 2021 through January 30, 2022

 Washington, DC—During the 1920s, the iconic New Woman was splashed across the pages of magazines and projected on the silver screen.
 As a global phenomenon, she embodied an ideal of female empowerment based on real women making revolutionary changes in life and art.
 Featuring more than 120 photographers from over 20 countries, the groundbreaking exhibition, The New Woman Behind the Camera, explores the diverse "new" women who embraced photography as a mode of professional and personal expression from the 1920s to the 1950s.
 The first exhibition to take an international approach to the subject, it examines how women brought their own perspectives to artistic experimentation, studio portraiture, fashion and advertising work, scenes of urban life, ethnography, and photojournalism, profoundly shaping the medium during a time of tremendous social and political change.
-Accompanied by a fully illustrated catalog, this landmark exhibition will be on view from February 14 through May 31, 2021, in the West Building of the National Gallery of Art, Washington.
-It will then travel to The Metropolitan Museum of Art, New York, where it will be on view from July 12 through November 7, 2021.
+Accompanied by a fully illustrated catalog, this landmark exhibition will be on view from October 31, 2021 through January 30, 2022, in the West Building of the National Gallery of Art, Washington.
+It was previously on view at The Metropolitan Museum of Art, New York, from July 2 through October 3, 2021.

 In an era when traditional definitions of womanhood were being questioned, women’s lives were a mix of emancipating and confining experiences that varied by country.
 Many women around the world found the camera to be a means of independence as they sought to redefine their positions in society and expand their rights.
 This exhibition presents a geographically, culturally, and artistically diverse range of practitioners to advance new conversations about the history of modern photography and the continual struggle of women to gain creative agency and self-representation.